 In partnership with St. Mary’s County, the Town of Leonardtown, and a committee of local paddling enthusiasts, Maryland DNR assisted in the development of a series of water trails along the western side of the St. Mary's peninsula.
 A water trails guide, published in July 2010, provides maps and detailed information on access sites and paddling routes along the Lower Potomac, Wicomico and St. Mary’s Rivers as well as McIntosh Run, Herring Creek, and Smith and Jutland creeks.
 The guide also features historic, cultural and tourist resources.
-Copies of the water trails guide are available from the St. Mary’s County Department of Recreation and Parks, St. Mary's Division of Tourism, and Maryland DNR Boating Services.
-An electronic version of the guide can be viewed and downloaded at www.visitstmarysmd.com.
-To receive a free copy, call 800-327-9023.
+This map is available through the DNR Outdoor Store at http://shopdnr.com/watertrails.aspx and at the St. Mary’s County Welcome Center at Charlotte Hall.
+To view the water trail map and learn more about water access in St. Mary's County by visiting https://www.visitstmarysmd.com/activities-attractions/water-activities/water-trails or call 1-800-327-9023.

 The Patuxent River is approximately 110 miles long and is the largest river, completely within the state boundary of Maryland.
 The river corridor is rich in scenic beauty, wildlife, history.
 Many public parks and launching sites for recreational boating provide additional access for visitors to enjoy the river’s resources.
 The Maryland National Capital Park and Planning Commission (M-NCPPC) created a map of the upper section of the Patuxent River Water Trail between Montgomery and Howard counties.

 Call 1-877-224-7229to report any of the following